Gillette Stadium: Design

 Marking the 20th anniversary of the September 11 attacks, a memorial garden was installed outside Gillette Stadium.
-It has a semicircle of six flowering trees, a commemorative plaque, a mural and tribute stones with the names of the victims.
+It has a semicircle of six flowering trees, a commemorative plaque, a mural, and tribute stones with the names of the victims.

-2022 renovation project
+2023 renovation project

 On December 10, 2021, a $225 million renovation project was announced.
-Construction began in January 2022 and is set to be completed prior to the 2023 NFL season.
-The renovations include a new 22,000 square-foot outdoor video board to be installed at the north end, the largest video board of its kind in the United States.
-A new lighthouse, which will tower 218 feet into the sky, will provide 360-degree views of the stadium, Patriot Place, the town of Foxborough, and beyond.
-75,000 square feet of hospitality and function spaces will be constructed to connect the East and West Putnam Clubs, the Dell Technology Suite Levels, and the upper concourse.
-The construction of these new spaces will connect all levels 360 degrees.
-A new plaza and fan entrance will also be built on the north end.
+Construction began in January 2022 and was completed in September 2023.
+The renovations included a new 22,000-square-foot outdoor video board installed at the north end, the largest video board of its kind in the United States.
+A new lighthouse, which reaches 218 feet at the top, provides 360-degree views of the stadium, Patriot Place, Foxborough, and beyond.
+75,000 square feet of hospitality and function spaces were constructed to connect the East and West Putnam Clubs, the Dell Technology Suite Levels, and the upper concourse.
+The construction of these new spaces connected all levels 360 degrees.
+A new plaza and fan entrance were also built on the stadium's north end.

 Events

 NFL

-The venue has hosted the NFL's nationally–televised primetime season–opening games in 2002, 2004, 2005, 2015, 2017, and 2019 (when the Patriots unveiled their championship banners from Super Bowls XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII.
-The first ever NFL game at the stadium was held on September 9, 2002 against the Pittsburgh Steelers, a 30-14 Patriots victory.
+The venue has hosted the NFL's nationally–televised primetime season-opening games in 2002, 2004, 2005, 2015, 2017, and 2019 (when the Patriots unveiled their championship banners from Super Bowls XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII.)
+The first ever NFL game at the stadium was held on September 9, 2002, against the Pittsburgh Steelers, a 30–14 Patriots victory.
 The stadium's first playoff game was held the next year following the 2003 regular season.
 Playing in the Divisional Round against the Tennessee Titans, the Patriots hosted the coldest game (4 F-change, −12 F-change wind chill) in New England Patriots history.
 The Patriots won 17–14.
 The stadium also played host to the 2003 AFC Championship Game, in which the Patriots defeated the Indianapolis Colts 24–14.